slackapi/bolt-js/docs/tutorial/getting-started-http.md

 Now that you have a basic app up and running, you can start exploring how to make your Bolt app stand out.
 Here are some ideas about what to explore next:

-* Read through the [Basic concepts](/bolt-js/concepts#basic) to learn about the different methods and features your Bolt app has access to.
+* Read through the Basic concepts to learn about the different methods and features your Bolt app has access to.

-* Explore the different events your bot can listen to with the [`events()` method](/bolt-js/concepts#event-listening).
+* Explore the different events your bot can listen to with the [`events()` method](/concepts/event-listening).
 All of the events are listed [on the API site](https://api.slack.com/events).

-* Bolt allows you to [call Web API methods](/bolt-js/concepts#web-api) with the client attached to your app.
-There are [over 220 methods](https://api.slack.com/methods) on our API site.
+* Bolt allows you to [call Web API methods](/concepts/web-api) with the client attached to your app.
+There are [over 200 methods](https://api.slack.com/methods) on our API site.

 * Learn more about the different token types [on our API site](https://api.slack.com/docs/token-types).
 Your app may need different tokens depending on the actions you want it to perform.
-If you are using [Socket Mode](/bolt-js/tutorial/getting-started) instead of HTTP, an additional (`xapp`) token with `connections:write` scopes is required.
+If you are using [Socket Mode](/getting-started) instead of HTTP, an additional (`xapp`) token with `connections:write` scopes is required.